 Stop the madness, people!
 One tag is all you need.
 You either want to write your own description and title or you don’t.

 Just in case you forgot, Google is a search engine and not a verb.
 Now can we stop pretending that it’s news every time Google protects their trademark?
 Thanks.

-Let’s talk about this instead, $50 in clicks for Adwords!
-While eComXpo (the only conference you can attend in your pajamas) is going on, Google is offering a coupon for setting up a new account with Adwords.
+Let’s talk about this instead!
+While eComXpo (the only conference you can attend in your pajamas) is going on, Google is offering a coupon for $50 in clicks for setting up a new account with Adwords.

 Microsoft is doing the same thing so be sure to get them both.
 Then you can compare what kind of traffic they bring you!